Sequencing & Midi #

 Instead, you’ll probably want to run something which does it more natively.
 Most DAWs support this idea pretty easily, but if you’re looking for something in VCV and willing to pay, the ZZC Phaseque is pretty nice.
 Another way to do it is using the Stoermelder 8FACE mk2 and any sequencer (like the PGMR used so far) but that setup is still a tad awkward. (or the Stoermelder Transit if you want to morph between sequencer states, but that’s sorta weird?)

-Step sequencers can also get pretty crazy with a lot of built in features, so if you’re in need of some inspiration there’s plenty of options.
+Step sequencers can also get pretty crazy with a lot of built-in features, so if you’re in need of some inspiration, there are plenty of options.
 Some will feature randomization and probability, others will feature per-step ratcheting/repeats, some will let you select steps on a grid with up, down, left, and right instead of just forwards and backwards(5).
 Step sequencing doesn’t have to be boring!

 Pictured, L→R, T→B: Geodesics Entropia, Bidoo dTrOY, Mog Network, Impromptu Phrase Seq 16, Aria Salvatrice Darius, JW GridSeq, ZZC Phaseque (non-free), Slime Child Audio Polyrhythm Sequencer (non-free) all running in VCV Rack